 10 Things That Helped My Son When He Was Depressed

-Therapy– for our son, my husband and me.
-I know it’s expensive and can take time to find the right person but this was absolutely the best thing we did.
+Therapy for our son, my husband and me.
+I know it’s expensive and can take time to find the right person but it was absolutely the best thing we did.
 If your child was injured or seriously ill and needed immediate medical attention you would find the best experts and figure out a way to pay for it.
 This is no different.
-It can take time and several tries to find an expert who is the right fit but this is an absolute critical first step.
-We all need someone we can talk to honestly and openly without shame or judgment – seeking help is a sign of strength not weakness.
-It’s a safe place where each of us could discuss our deepest and sometimes darkest feelings and learn to work through those and how to talk to each other in a supportive way.
+It can take time and several tries to find an expert who is the right fit.
+But this is an absolute critical first step.
+We all need someone we can talk to honestly and openly without shame or judgment.
+Seeking help is a sign of strength not weakness.
+It’s a safe place where each of us could discuss our deepest and sometimes darkest feelings and work through those learning to talk to each other in a supportive way.

-Meditation–I found that the app Insight Timer helped me find peace and quiet and escape to a calm place in my mind.
-My son found meditation and mindfulness helped him as well – it stilled his mind.
+I found that the app Insight Timer helped me find peace and quiet and escape to a calm place in my mind.
+My son found meditation and mindfulness helped him as well.
+It stilled his mind.
 Quieting your mind – even for a few minutes a day–has amazing healing benefits.
-No need to sit for hours trying to find inner peace, just take some time to slow everything down and just breathe.
-Guided meditations work best for me so – having someone talking while I’m relaxing helped quiet my thoughts.
-Other people find they meditate best while walking their dog or being out in nature – find what works for you but at least give it a try.
+There is no need to sit for hours trying to find inner peace, just take some time to slow everything down and just breathe.
+Guided meditations work best for me – having someone talking while I was relaxing helped quiet my thoughts.
+Other people find they meditate best while walking their dog or being out in nature.
+Find what works for you.

-Finding shared inspiration– We needed many ways to stay connected as we worked through this together so we would share inspirational pieces we found.
-For example-Shane Koyczan “Instructions for a Bad Day” (on Shane’s website and You Tube)-my son and I watched the video together shortly after he asked for help.
+We needed many ways to stay connected as we worked through this together so we would share inspirational pieces we found.
+For example-Shane Koyczan “Instructions for a Bad Day” my son and I watched the video together shortly after he asked for help.
 It is really beautiful and uplifting–we found Shane’s writings very thought-provoking and inspiring.
-I’d find things and share them with him then he’d find things for me.
+I’d find things and share them with my son and he’d find things for me.
 We’d email or text them to each other, a nice way to stay connected.

-Websites and communities– The Mighty (themighty.com) is one but there are many.
+The Mighty is one helpful website but there are many.
 If you look you’ll find some that resonate with you.

-Forgiving myself–as parents we sometimes look for someone to blame–and we usually blame ourselves.
+As parents we often blame ourselves.
 This one was tough for me because I blamed myself for not knowing and also wonder if the genetics in my family or my husband’s could be to blame.
 It was painful to think that I could have in some way caused or contributed to my son’s suffering.
 I had to get over this because it wasn’t helping anyone–especially me.

 One more note–honestly, knowing if he was “ok” was hard because it wasn’t like there was a drastic change – I hadn’t known there was something wrong in the first place so how was I going to know when he was ok?
 It was gradual but soon he was saying things like “I feel again.”
 “It doesn’t seem so dark anymore.”

-He wasn’t saying “I’m tired” much anymore.
+He wasn’t saying “I’m tired” as much anymore.
 He definitely seemed lighter and more relaxed as he got ready to leave for college.
-Seeing his Dear World photo was the real indication that he was ok – seeing him and knowing that he was sharing his story –though I hadn’t realized I’d been holding my breath, I felt like I could finally exhale.
+Seeing his Dear World photo was the real indication that he was ok – seeing him and knowing that he was sharing his story.
+I hadn’t realized I’d been holding my breath.
+I felt like I could finally exhale.
 We are so grateful to all who have shared it and reached out!

-My son was very honest when he told me “I wouldn’t wish depression on my worst enemy, but looking back I now consider it a gift.
+My son was very honest when he told me “I wouldn’t wish depression on my worst enemy.”
+Looking back I now consider it a gift.
 It’s made me really look at myself and what’s important to me.
-It’s made me face things head on, talk openly and learn to help myself.”
+I have to face things head on, talk openly and learn to help myself.”
 And I know that our bond is stronger for having been through the dark times together.